mossprescott/pynand/README.md

 - Make a better instruction encoding.
 How can it do more with less?
 - Make an even smaller CPU.
 What can you take away and still get stuff done?

-Note: if you want to run any programs, you'll have to figure out how to get them into your new chip's instruction format.
-One way to do that is to implement a new VM-assembly translator, and find some VM programs to run on both chips for comparison.
+You can implement alternative designs by providing a new chip, translator, and/or compiler, and see how they measure up to the authors' original design (and your implementation of it.)

 Some experiments can be found in this repo under [alt/](alt/README.md).